-9. Expertise and training of staff
+11. Expertise and training of staff

 Training will regularly be provided to teaching and support staff.
-The headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.
+The headteacher, deputy headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.

-We have a team of LSAs, including higher level teaching assistants (HLTAs), who are trained to deliver SEN provision.
-We also have an Inclusion Team comprising of a SEN LSA, Inclusion Mentor and Family Support Worker who all work closely with our SENCO to provide support for our children with SEND, and their families.
+All support staff are trained to deliver SEN provision.
+We also have an Inclusion Team composed of personnel with specific roles to meet the needs of children with SEND, who all work closely with our SENCO to provide support for our children with SEND, and their families.

-10. Links with external professional agencies
+12. Links with external professional agencies